duncanmcclean/static-cache-manager/README.md

 1. Go to Utilities in the Statamic CP
 2. Click on 'Static Cache Manager'
-3. Enter in the paths you'd like to clear and click 'Clear'
+3. Enter in the paths you'd like to clear and click 'Clear' (you may provide wildcards: eg. `/news/2022/*`)
 4. Hey presto!
 Static caching paths have been cleared.

 ## Sponsor Duncan